-HazCom: Anticancer Drugs (Chemotherapy)
+HazCom: Anticancer Medicines (Chemotherapy)

-Anticancer drugs (also called chemotherapy) can save or prolong the lives of cancer patients.
+Anticancer medicines (also called chemotherapy) can save or prolong the lives of cancer patients.
 But they can pose a hazard to nurses and pharmacists who mix them or to housekeeping staff who clean up spills and remove waste.
 Follow the tips below, along with your employer's safety standards, and you'll help keep everyone safe.

 Hand-carry or transport materials in a leakproof container, such as a zipper-locked bag.

-Dispose of Waste
+Dispose of waste

 Clean up spills immediately.
 Use a circular motion to wipe up spills, moving from outside in.
 Wear full protective clothing.

-Know the Risk
+Know the risk

-Drugs that kill cancer cells can affect normal cells, too.
+Medicines that kill cancer cells can affect normal cells, too.
 Some of the side effects from exposure include birth defects and cancer.